rtCamp/mention-links/README.md

 Settings page (wp-admin -> Settings -> WP Mentions Links):

 ![Settings page](/screenshots/screenshot-2.png?raw=true)

-## Description ##
-While writing contents from the Block editor, type `@` to get suggestions of users.
-On selecting a user it'll create a link to authors page of that user.
-To mention a post, type `#` and it'll give you the list of all matching posts.
-On selecting a post it'll create a link to the single post page.

 ### Settings ###
 This plugins adds a settings page under Settings -> WP Mentions Links.